jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 \frac{d}{dx} \log f(x)= \frac{1}{f(x)} \frac{df(x)}{dx}
 $$
 You will notice the right-hand-side of that appears in our REINFORCE estimate of the gradient.
-Therefore, we can simplify it but substituing the derivative of the policy probability divided by policy probability with the derivative of the log policy probability.
+Therefore, we can simplify it but substituting the derivative of the policy probability divided by policy probability with the derivative of the log policy probability.
 $$
 E_{a \sim \pi(\cdot | s)} \left[ \frac{1}{\pi(a | s)}  \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a) \right] = E_{a \sim \pi(\cdot | s)} \left[ \frac{d\log \pi(a | s)}{d\theta} Q^\pi(s, a) \right]
 $$